open-horizon/open-horizon.github.io/docs/user_management/security_privacy.md

 {:shortdesc}

 ## Management Hub
-The {{site.data.keyword.ieam}} management hub is deployed into an OpenShift Container platform; thus, it inherits the all of the inherent security mechanism benefits.
+The {{site.data.keyword.ieam}} management hub is deployed into an OpenShift Container platform; thus, it inherits all of the inherent security mechanism benefits.
 All of the {{site.data.keyword.ieam}} management hub network traffic traverses a TLS-secured entry point.
 Management hub network communication between the {{site.data.keyword.ieam}} management hub components is performed without TLS.

 ## Secure Control Plane
 {: #dc_pane}